-At our 2014 Annual Meeting of Stockholders, we held our annual non-binding stockholder advisory vote to approve executive compensation ("say-on-pay").
-Our stockholders approved our fiscal 2013 executive compensation, with more than 87 percent of voting stockholders casting their vote in favor of the say-on-pay resolution.
-The HRCC took this support level as an indication that stockholders were supportive of our pay design and decisions in fiscal 2013.
+At our 2015 Annual Meeting of Stockholders, we held our annual non-binding stockholder advisory vote to approve executive compensation ("say-on-pay").
+Our stockholders approved our fiscal 2014 executive compensation, with nearly 81 percent of voting stockholders casting their vote in favor of the say-on-pay resolution.
+The HRCC took this support level as an indication that stockholders were supportive of our pay design and decisions in fiscal 2014.

-We had regular and active discussions with our major stockholders during 2014 on various topics throughout the year, and during those conversations we did not hear of any specific issues relating to the design of our compensation program.
-Therefore we have not made any changes to our compensation programs as a result of the 2014 say-on-pay vote or our shareholder outreach efforts during 2014.
-Our HRCC is dedicated to continuous improvement of the existing executive compensation program to reflect an appropriate alignment of pay and performance and will continue to review stockholder concerns in designing and implementing the Company's executive compensation program.
+We had regular and active discussions with our major stockholders during 2015 on various topics throughout the year, and, during those conversations we did not hear of any specific issues relating to the design of our compensation program.
+Therefore, we have not made any changes to our compensation programs as a result of the 2015 say-on-pay vote or our shareholder outreach efforts during 2015.
+Our HRCC is dedicated to continuous improvement of the existing executive compensation program to reflect an appropriate alignment of pay and performance, and will continue to seek and review stockholder perspectives when designing and implementing the Company's executive compensation program.